ChunkyMonkey00/javascriptWatchers/README.md

 ## Features

 - **Dynamic Watchers**: Create dynamic watchers with customizable conditions and callbacks.
+- **Multiple Conditions**: Each watcher can have multiple conditions.
+When any of these conditions are met, the corresponding callback is triggered.
 - **Proxy-based Variable (`cwv`)**: Utilize a proxy-based variable that automatically triggers associated watchers when its value changes.

 ## Getting Started